Set-Valued Control Functions: Applications of the Identification Results

-\begin{remark} The bounds resulting from our approach are sharp by construction.
-These bounds may not coincide with the bounds derived in \cite{bertanha2024causal}, as our bounding strategy is different from theirs, which builds on \cite{horowitz1995identification}.
-Also, the two approaches rely on different sets of assumptions. \end{remark}
+\begin{remark} The bounds resulting from our approach are sharp relative to the maintained assumption.
+They need not coincide with the analytical bounds (that may not be sharp) and the additional sharp bounds derived in \cite{bertanha2024causal}, reflecting differences in both the bounding strategies and the underlying assumptions. \end{remark}